robin-ng/1/teaching.md

 ---

 ##### Instructor
-Economic Ideas and models for Business, Singapore University of Social Sciences\
+Economic Ideas and Models for Business, Singapore University of Social Sciences\
 Statistics, Singapore University of Social Sciences

 ##### Teaching Assistant